qudtlib/rdfio-maven-plugin/README.md

 `make`: makes RDF files.
-For now, all you can do is combine multiple RDF files using the `input` section of a `singleFile` element, as shown in the example below.
+For now, all you can do is combine multiple RDF files using the `input` section of a `singleFile` element, as shown in the example below, filter triples and use SPARQL Update queries to manipulate data.

 RDF format of input and output files is determined by their file name extensions.

 How filters work:
-* filter/include keeps all triples that contain one of the listed predicates
-* filter/exclude keeps all triples that do not contain any of the listed predicates
+* filter types:
+  - `<exclude>` and `<include>`: each can have multiple `<predicate>` entries, which filters triples by predicate
+  - `<sparqlUdpate>`: allows for specifying an inline SPARQL Update query.
+    Bonus: Prefixes occurring in the data do not need to be added to the query.
+  - `<sparqlUpdateFile>`: allows for specifying a project file to read the SPARQL Update query from.
+Same Bonus.
+  - `<sparqlConstruct>`: allows for specifying an inline SPARQL Construct query.
+Constructed triples are added to the data.
+  - `<sparqlConstructFile>`: allows for specifying a SPARQL Construct query from a project file.
+Constructed triples are added to the data.
-* multiple include and exclude elements are allowed, each is applied to the whole RDF graph.
-They are applied in sequence.
+* multiple filter elements are allowed
+* each filter is applied to the whole RDF graph.
+* all filters are applied in the order they appear in the configuration